Azure-Samples/active-directory-b2c-dotnet-desktop/README.md

 ### Step 4: Register your Native app

-Now you need to [register your native app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-mobilenative-application), so that it has its own Application ID.
+Now you need to [register your native app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/add-native-application?tabs=applications), so that it has its own Application ID.

 Your native application registration should include the following information:

 - Provide a descriptive Name for the single page application, for example, `My Test WPF App`.
 You will identify this application by its Name within the Azure portal.
-- Mark **Yes** for the **Native Client** setting for your application.
+- Under **Supported account types**, select `Accounts in any organizational directory or any identity provider`.
+- Under **Redirect URI**, use the drop-down to select `Public client/native (mobile & desktop)`
+- Under **Permissions**, select the `Grant admin consent to openid and offline_access permissions check box`.
 - Create your application.
-- Once the application is created, open your `My Test WPF App` and open the **API Access** window (in the left nav menu).
+- Once the application is created, open your `My Test WPF App` and open the **Expose an API** window (in the left nav menu).
 Click **Add** and select the name of the Node.js Web API you registered previously, for example `My Test Node.js Web API`.
 Select the scope(s) you defined previously, for example, `demo.read` and hit **Save**.

 ### Step 5: Configure your Visual Studio project with your Azure AD B2C app registrations